Totchinuko/apiconan.totchinuko.fr/patches/chat.enhanced.md

 - Fixed Ranged chat always using the default range no matter what was selected by the user.
 - Fixed an issue that would scramble messages, even without any language present
 - Fixed invisible chat windows interfering with other UI such as the Radial Wheel

+## 2.0.17
+- Mentions can now be added more quickly by typing a @ symbol in chat.
+This will open a contextual search, that will search for characters as you type next to it.
+You can then use the Up and Down arrows to select your mention and the Enter key to insert it in your message.
+This effectively allow to insert mentions without having to use the mouse.
+This behavior can be disabled in the settings.
+- Mentions can also be added with a Shift+Click on the Character model in the game.
+- Added a few safeties to prevent identical channels from opening twice on the UI.
+If this still happen to you, please open a bug report with as many details on the issue as possible.
+- Various script error fixes